 Frank Alexander Wetmore was born in a small town in central Wisconsin on June 18, 1886 (died 1978).
 When his mother gave him a guide to bird identification at age five, Wetmore was hooked.
 He began making serious field notes about birds a few years later, and, when just 13 years old, published his first paper in the magazine Bird Lore—“My experience with a red-headed woodpecker.”

 His experiences with birds grew exponentially.
 While a student at the University of Kansas, he began working as an assistant curator in the college’s museum.
 During summers he worked for the U.S. Biological Survey in Wyoming and Alaska, and then spent a year studying the birds of Puerto Pico and nearby islands.
-After graduation in 1912, he worked full-time for the Biological Survey, performing fieldwork on birds throughout the Americas and in the Pacific Islands.
-While working, he completed M.S. and Ph.D. degrees from George Washington University.
+After graduation in 1912, he worked full-time for the US Biological Survey (now the US Fish and Wildlife Service), performing fieldwork on birds throughout the Americas and in the Pacific Islands.
+While working, he completed M.S. and Ph.D. degrees at George Washington University.

 As Secretary, he oversaw substantial changes (although he made them purposefully and conservatively).
 He expanded the coverage of the museums, for example, opening an aviation museum that we now know and love as the Air and Space Museum.
 He acquired a tropical research station in Panama, now one of the premier biological field stations in the world.
 He helped transform the museum’s exhibits from stale to engaging.
 He lobbied congress persistently for capital funding that eventually came through—and today we enjoy those labors in the great national museums of the Washington Capitol Mall.